White Moonstone: 2010: two-year-old season

 On September 10 White Moonstone was stepped up in class and distance again and started 8/11 favourite for the Group Two May Hill Stakes at Doncaster Racecourse.
 The best fancied of her six opponents were the John Gosden-trained maiden winner Midnight Caller and the Star Stakes winner Lily Again.
 After being restrained by Dettori in the early stages she began to make progress in last quarter mile.
 She moved into the lead and quickly went clear to win "easily" by five lengths from the 66/1 outsider Al Madina.
 After the race the filly was made 7/1 favourite for the following year's 1000 Guineas.
-Saeeed bin Suroor said "I like her.
+Saeed bin Suroor said "I like her.
 She's got plenty of speed and she worked very well in her last piece of work.
 She's sound and happy and I'd like to go for a Group 1 with her.
 We've always liked her she's got class and is a big strong filly" whilst Dettori described the winner as being "like a super model - she's tall, skinny and beautiful".

 On her final appearance White Moonstone was one of five fillies to contest the Group One Fillies' Mile at Ascot Racecourse on 25 September.
 She started the 4/5 favourite ahead of the Prestige Stakes winner Theysken's Theory and the Silver Flash Stakes winner Together whilst the two outsiders were Fork Handles (unplaced behind White Moonstone at Newmarket) and the maiden Traffic Sister.
 The favourite raced in last place as Fork Handles set the pace before giving way to Theysken's Theory in the straight.
 White Moonstoned took the lead inside the final furlong and held off the late challenge of Together to win by a neck.
 Commenting on the filly's performance, Dettori said "I don't think she ran as good as she did at Doncaster.
 Her turn of foot wasn't as good and the race came a bit quick, but to win like that is still very pleasing" but added "she is quite light-framed and I don't think she'll take much more racing".